Power Up the Design and Ensure Robust Finance Transformation

 The Scenario

-Luckily, despite the challenges that are currently ongoing, the organisation has decided to conduct a thorough analysis of what is not working.
+Luckily, despite the ongoing challenges, the organisation has decided to conduct a thorough analysis of what is not working.
 They partly suspect that “halfway” migration could be part of the root cause.
 As a result, they remain potentially open to deepening the migration.

 Project Set-Up

 You are ready to start preparing for StageGate One: Project Set-Up.
 With the PDF selected and PMO recruited, you can work on finding the right sponsor.
-In this project, there will be an impact on both the on-shore and off-shore organisations.
+This project will have an impact on both on-shore and off-shore organisations.
 They have different reporting lines, so you approach the person in the organisation with the right influence, authority and ability to remove any potential stumbling blocks that may come up.

 With different organisational cultures, sponsors expect different ways of working.
-Typically you can expect a hands-on style of running and leading the project daily, including minor decision-making.
+Typically, you can expect to be responsible for a hands-on style of running and leading the project daily, including minor decision-making.
 You would, however, involve your sponsor when it comes to major decision milestones, removing significant hurdles or actively supporting change management.
 In this case, you have a well-respected sponsor with a delegating leadership style.
 She leaves you to get on with things but is always there to actively support you with actions and decisions when needed.

-Scope definition is the other significant deliverable, and that includes, amongst others, Manage Close and Performance Management.
+Scope definition is the other significant deliverable, including, amongst others, Manage Close and Performance Management.
 Given the scale of this particular project and the number of processes involved, you decide to use Level 2 from the Process Architecture in your StageGate documentation.

 Analysing the Data

-Onto StageGate Two: Analysing and taking data from the Baseline Assessment as a starting point, we deepen the understanding of the current shared-service centre performance.
+Onto StageGate Two: We will analyse and use data from the Baseline Assessment as a starting point to deepen our understanding of the shared-service centres’ current performance.

 Initial Investigations

-You discover that the shared-service centre is currently focused on data processing and not touching the more complex parts of the processes.
+You discover that the shared-service centre is focused on data processing rather than touching the more complex parts of the processes.
 When looking at the process steps within the migrated processes, you learn that the process steps relating to initiation, preparation, and review have remained with the on-shore organisation.
 The migrated process steps are primarily data input and processing.
 Looking at, for example, Manual Journal Entries, you find the following:

 You can see that the shared-service centre team only performs the process step with the least time-consuming and complicated activities.
-But unfortunately, it is not an uncommon scenario.
+Unfortunately, this is not uncommon.
 Because these activities are the least time-consuming and have minimal training requirements, many organisations migrate these activities first.

 Further Investigations

-You then discover that there was no intent to migrate the ERP-input tasks solely at the time of migration.
-Instead, it turns out that a more extensive scope was migrated.
+You then discover that the ERP-input tasks were not intended to be migrated in isolation.
+On the contrary, a more extensive and complete scope was migrated.
 For manual journal entries, for example, all three sub-tasks were scoped for migration.
-However, due to poor handover, lack of communication and poor definition of accountabilities and responsibilities, the on-shore teams have been drawn into assisting with error correction and issue resolution.
+However, due to poor handover, lack of communication and inadequate definition of accountabilities and responsibilities, the on-shore teams have been drawn into assisting with error correction and issue resolution.

-Over time these behaviours led to duplication of work and other inefficiencies.
+Over time, these behaviours led to duplication of work and other inefficiencies.
 However, no one has addressed the root causes.
-We have seen many real-life examples of unhealthy “master-servant” relationships between on- and off-shore organisations.
+We have seen many real-life examples of unhealthy “master-servant” relationships between on-shore and off-shore organisations.

 Risk Register